30+ Things To Know When Planning a Beach Wedding

 Picture: Wedding reception at Beaches Turks & Caicos.

-5. Finger food storage: keep it cool!
+5. Keep your food cool!

 Expert tip: If you’re concerned about food, you can also consider getting married on the beach, and having the reception at another location, like a nearby restaurant.